Faridi-m/Blaster/README.md

 ## ✨ Credits

-Build with ❤️ by Usman Faridi.
+Built with ❤️ by Usman Faridi.